 - Manual Testing – This form of testing involves using actual people to manually test your software.
 This can be a slower process, but you can get much more insight on how the software would be used.

 - Black Box Testing–This testing method is when you look at the functionality of your software only.
 At this stage, you don’t even look at internal code.
 You are just seeing how it works.

 - White Box Testing–In this version of testing, you look at the internal code and workings of the application instead of how it functions.

-- Integration Testing–This method of software testing is when you test different parts of the software together to ensure complete compatibility.
+- Integration Testing–This method of nearshore software development testing occurs when you test different parts of the software together to ensure complete compatibility.

 - Functional Testing–This version of testing is perhaps more familiar to most companies.
 In functional testing, the goal is to make sure that the software has all the required functions.